powsybl/powsybl-open-rao/docs/tutorial.md

 ### Curative optimisation

 The RAO will now try applying the curative remedial action we defined in the CRAC, to bring the flow on line _NNL2AA1 BBE3AA1 1_ back under the 410 MW PATL.
-This curative remedial action is a topological action that closes lines _NNL2AA1 BBE3AA1 2_ and _NNL2AA1 BBE3AA1 3_, which are both parallel to _NNL2AA1 BBE3AA1 1_, thus dividing the flow in three.
+This curative remedial action is a terminals connection action that closes lines
+_NNL2AA1 BBE3AA1 2_ and _NNL2AA1 BBE3AA1 3_, which are both parallel to _NNL2AA1 BBE3AA1 1_, thus dividing the flow in
+three.
 It is expected that the remedial action can solve the current problem.